How to design for powerful connection and learning at large meetings

 —Seth Godin, Skinny, sad and pale

 Conference programming consisting of one person lecturing at many has been our standard meeting model for hundreds of years.
 One day I think we will look back on this tradition.
-And we’ll marvel about how we could believe that it was the best thing to do at meetings.
+And we’ll marvel at how we could believe that it was the best thing to do at meetings.

 A fundamental flaw